Launch-Free 3 months Builder plan-

 Does LobsterMail have a Python SDK for CrewAI integration?

 LobsterMail's primary SDK is the @lobsterkit/lobstermail npm package for Node.js and TypeScript environments.
-Python-based crews like CrewAI can call the REST API directly using httpx or requests — the pattern is the same, just over HTTP rather than through the SDK wrapper.
+Python-based crews like CrewAI can call the REST API directly using httpx or requests.
+The API surface is the same, just over HTTP rather than through the SDK wrapper.

 How much does it cost to run multiple LobsterMail inboxes?